val-pin/adam-p-markdown/Home.md

 ### Google Groups

 *Markdown Here* works in the Google Groups rich-compose box.
-With caveats:

-* When viewing a rendered post with the web interface, all colouring is lost.
-* Digest emails strip all styling.
+With one caveat: Digest emails strip all styling.
-* Per-message emails behave oddly:
-  * They look great in Thunderbird -- all styling and colours intact.
-  * In Gmail, like the web interface, all colour styling is lost.

-Regardless, it's still very nice to be able to do use Markdown backticks and bullets and link syntax while writing Google Groups posts.